Bryce07519/Asian_Option_Pricing/README.md

 # Asian_Option_Pricing
-Implement Asian option with Monte Carlo. improve the efficiency with Cython and
+Implement the Arithmetic Asian option with Monte Carlo.

+Improve the efficiency with Cython.

+Improve the accuracy with the control variate method, which is constructed by the Geometric Asian Option.